A catalogue of Western manuscripts at the Bodleian Libraries and selected Oxford colleges

 Incipit: 'I by leve that cryst was borne of mari the virgen'

-Explicit: 'to my blysse enfles et ad vitam eternam amen'
+Explicit: 'to my blysse endles et ad vitam eternam amen'

 Final rubric: 'finis the credo'

 Metrical paraphrase of the Creed in Middle English with Latin phrases interspersed (DIMEV 2139).
-Latin text partly taken from wording of the Creed and partly from scripture.
+Latin quotations taken from Apostles' Creed, Athanasian Creed, the Canons of the Fourth Lateran Council, and partly from scripture.

 Physical Description